GridFTP (certificate-based authentication)

 NOTE: On some systems, you have to load a relevant module to get access to the globus-url-copy command, however not on the JASMIN [hp]xfer servers.

-It is recommended to try things out using the regular xfer servers xfer[12] but to perform “real” transfers using hpxfer[12] for better performance, but to use the latter you will need the hpxfer access role.
+It is recommended to try things out using the regular xfer servers xfer-vm-0[12] but to perform “real” transfers using hpxfer[34] for better performance.

 1. Remote directory listing issued by client on gridftp- client.localsite.ac.uk